Akash1070/Akash1070/README.md

 # 🛠 Skills
 My current skills are (but not limited to) :

-> Data Scientist,
+> Data Scientist
+>Full Stack Developer
-> Machine Learning,
+> Machine Learning
-> NLP,
+> NLP
 > Computer Vision
-> Data analytics,
+> Data analytics
-> Visualization,
+> Visualization
-> Python development,
+> Python development
-> Web design,
+> Web design
 > Blogging

 ## Future Plans
-⚡️ Looking forward to help drive innovations into your company as a Data Scientist / Data Analyst
+⚡️ Looking forward to help drive innovations into your company as a Data Scientist / Data Analyst / Full Stack Developer

 ⚡️ Looking forward to offer more than I take and leave the place better than i found